Christian Lacroix: History

 In 1987, Lacroix opened his own eponymous haute couture house, backed by $8 million from Financière Agache.
 He began putting out ready-to-wear in 1988 drawing inspiration from diverse cultures.
 Critics commented that he did not seem to understand the type of clothing the working woman needed.
 In 1989, Lacroix launched jewelry, handbags, shoes, glasses, scarves, and ties (along with ready-to-wear).
 Italian manufacturer Genny was licensed to manufacture and distribute the line.
 The same year, the brand opened boutiques within Paris, Arles, Aix-en-Provence, Toulouse, London, Geneva, and Japan.

 With his background in historical costume and clothing, Lacroix soon made headlines with his opulent, fantasy creations, including the short puffball skirt ("le pouf"), rose prints, and low décolleté necklines.
 He referenced widely from other styles—from fashion history (the corset and the crinoline), from folklore, and from many parts of the world—and he mixed his references in a topsy-turvy manner.
 He favored the hot colors of the Mediterranean region, a hodgepodge of patterns, and experimental fabrics, sometimes handwoven in local workshops.
 He is known for his theatrical style which came from his work while in the theatre.
 This usually shows up with his use of colour in the collections he designs.
+Fashion historians have often associated Lacroix with the resurgence of extravagant haute couture aesthetics during the late 1980s, in contrast to the minimalist trends that dominated much of the decade.

 From 1987 to its purchase from LVMH by Falic Fashion Group in 2005, the fashion house had cumulative losses of more than €44 million.